 It's time to control with Esper

-Last 11th of November we saw some bans/nerfs/buffs concerning the Alchemy format whose attempt was definitely to nerf decks like Mono Red Aggro, Boros Aggro and Grixis Heist.
-While these tweaks have had the desired effect, as in the case of the two Aggro decks just mentioned, in the case of Grixis Heist things did not go quite like this.
-In fact some of the buffs have had a much greater relevance than the single nerf of Grenzo, Crooked Jailer.
+Last 11th of November, we saw some bans/nerfs/buffs concerning the Alchemy format whose aim was definitely to nerf decks like Mono Red Aggro, Boros Aggro, and Grixis Heist.
+While these tweaks have had the desired effect, as in the case of the two Aggro decks just mentioned, in the case of Grixis Heist, things did not go quite like this.
+In fact, some of the buffs have had a much greater relevance than the single nerf of Grenzo, Crooked Jailer.

 Alchemy has therefore undergone a major change that has given the opportunity for new archetypes to emerge.
-In the last period there were no control decks and the meta was dominated by Aggro or Midrange decks.
-Now the aggro decks are making struggling more than before and from here I had the idea to build a control list that had the goal to survive against any other types of aggro.
+In the last period, there were no control decks and the meta was dominated by Aggro or Midrange decks.
+Now the aggro decks are struggling more than before and from here I had the idea to build a control list that had the goal of surviving against any other types of aggro.

 Total Cards: